 When a Carer’s link worker is unavailable, there will be support cover provided by the fostering team.
 This might be the placement co-ordinator or a duty Social Worker.

 Carer Support Groups

 These are held regularly where experience, fresh ideas and mutual support is shared.
 There are guest speakers, presentations and time to network.
 Carers are expected to attend at least 6 support group activities per year.
-Click here for a list of forthcoming support group events.
+Please see our list of planned support group events.

 If you need help, advice, or just someone to listen you can choose to talk to an experienced carer.
 Our Peer Guidance Scheme is now well-established, following a request from Foster Carers for more support from experienced colleagues.

 Peer Guides are selected based on experience, skills and commitment.
 Each locality has at least one Peer Guide who attends monthly supervision and training groups, where they receive regular updates on policies and procedures.
 They have local contact numbers both in Social Services and other Agencies, and can offer lots of helpful hints.

 All Foster Carers will be given the names and phone numbers of their local Peer Guides.
 Confidentiality will be respected as long as this is consistent with the safety and welfare of the children in your care.

 Call your social worker or the Fostering Devon Team for more information.

 ‘Children Who Foster’ Groups

 Activity groups for the families of foster carers where they can meet, swap stories, and have a good time.
 Days out are an important part of this.